japaneseTemmie/backup-tool/README.md

 These two properties **must** exist in every rule.

 The `exclude` property defines what parts of the `source` directory to not copy.
-It can contain either one or two other properties.
+It can contain either one or two other properties:

   - `files` is a list of file names to exclude from the backup.

   - `directories` is a list of directory names to exclude from the backup.

   Currently these properties does not support regular expressions.

 Then, run `python3 main.py`.
 Prefix the command with `sudo` for root-protected files.